-Table 2.3: 2022 Planned Public Involvement and Participation Activities Activity Date Methods of Notification for Comments and Participation Description of Activities SWMP and SMAP.
-By May 31, 2022 Council Meetings, Website, and Social Media We will post the City SWMP and solicit comments from the public.
-November, 2022 Social Media, Council Meetings, Paper of Record, Reader Board, Pacific Pulse Newsletter The City will provide notice of Council Budget Hearings, when scheduled, regarding budget revenues and expenses and proposed utility activities for the next year.
+Table 2.4.
+2020 I faimed I ubite involvement and I at the pation Activities Activity Date Methods of Notification for Comments and Participation Description of Activities By May 31, 2023 Council Meetings, Website, and Social Media We will post the City SWMP and solicit comments from the public.
+November, 2023 Social Media, Council Meetings, Paper of Record, Reader Board, Pacific Pulse Newsletter The City will provide notice of Council Budget Hearings, when scheduled, regarding budget revenues and expenses and proposed utility activities for the next year.
 At this writing we do not know when these hearings will occur.
 The stakeholders may always participate by writing to the City Clerk, if desired.
-November, 2022 Social Media, Council Meetings, Paper of Record, Reader Board, Pacific Pulse The City will provide notice of Council Budget Hearings, when scheduled, regarding budget revenues and expenses and proposed utility activities for the next year.
+November, 2023 Social Media, Council Meetings, Paper of Record, Reader Board, Pacific Pulse Newsletter The City will provide notice of Council Budget Hearings, when scheduled, regarding budget revenues and expenses and proposed utility activities for the next year.
 At this writing we do not know when these hearings will occur.
 The stakeholders may always participate by writing to the City Clerk, if desired.